SWAT: Global Strike Team: Gameplay

 SWAT: Global Strike Team is a first-person shooter played with two AI teammates.

 Unlike military shooters, such as the comparable Rainbow Six games, the player and teammates are cops rather than soldiers.
 A compliance meter shows how close suspects are to giving up.
 Before lethal force may be used, players must follow correct procedure, including using verbal commands for suspects to give up their weapons and submit to arrest.
 Beyond that, SWAT: Global Strike Team is a significant departure from the SWAT series.
 It leaves many of the tactical simulation elements behind while simplifying others in favor of a much more straightforward action game experience.

 Modes

 SWAT: Global Strike Team is designed around one campaign mode with 21 linear story-based missions.
 A time-based game mode adds replayability, putting a time-limit on the campaign.
 Taking down enemies increases time on the clock.
 Multiplayer is limited.
 Both console versions include 10 unique co-op missions.
-Xbox versions of the game include two deathmatch levels with Xbox Live support.
+Xbox versions of the game include online leaderboard support and two single-player deathmatch levels which can be downloaded via Xbox Live.
+Online support via Xbox Live was available to players until April 15, 2010.
+SWAT: Global Strike Team is now supported online on the replacement Xbox Live servers called Insignia.